 The BA Electronic Music Production & DJ Practice degree provides students with unique and expansive training in all aspects of applied music technology for music creation, production and performance.

-Both degrees, whichever city you choose to study at, combine technical training from industry experts with research into practitioners from a range of artistic disciplines and eras, discussion of social and cultural influences, audio-visual and multi-media installation work, and industry studies.
+This degree combines technical training from industry experts with research into practitioners from a range of artistic disciplines and eras, discussion of social and cultural influences, audio-visual and multi-media installation work, and industry studies.

-Throughout your degree, we’ll promote a hands-on approach to technology, with Pro Tools, Ableton Live, Steinberg’s Cubase and Logic Pro, all embedded into your course.
+Throughout your course, we’ll promote a hands-on approach to technology, with Pro Tools, Ableton Live, Steinberg’s Cubase and Logic Pro, all embedded into your course.
 Utilising performance skills as much for the studio as for live work, our approaches focus on developing your individual workflows, where we’ll encourage the development of your personal composition, production and performance style.

 Why be just a DJ when you can be so much more?